Stop

 It depends on the device age, condition, fault type, data value and how urgently you need it working.
 A simple charger, battery, screen, keyboard or storage issue can be worth repairing, while several faults on an older device may point toward replacement.

 Yes.
 This guide is written for Mernda customers and nearby areas including Doreen, South Morang, Wollert and Epping.
-Start with Quick Help and describe the device model, symptoms and what changed before the problem started.
+Get price first and describe the device model, symptoms and what changed before the problem started.

 Avoid repeated forced restarts, cheap chargers, liquid cleaning, factory resets without backup, and random repair tools that may make data recovery or diagnosis harder.